swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

     rm rough_draft.txt

+**Student Exercise**
-**Create a backup copy of your thesis, you do keep backups of your data right?;
+>Create a backup copy of your thesis, you do keep backups of your data right?;

-Make a new outline.txt file;
+> Make a new outline.txt file;

-Make a directory called backup;
+> Make a directory called backup;

-Make a copy of your outline.txt file;
+> Make a copy of your outline.txt file;

-Move it into the backup folder;
+> Move it into the backup folder;

-Change the backup file's name to include todays date**
+> Change the backup file's name to include todays date**

-**BREAK: When we come back we'll learn about how to combine different programs**

-### Shell Programs and Redirects
+This sums up our data management tools.
+We'll take a break now.
+After the break, we'll start looking at the other major task of computers - running programs - and how we can combine and write our own using shell commands.

+***

+## Elements of Automation

+In this portion of the lesson, we'll move away from organizing our files and directories and dive in to running programs and putting programs together.
+In particular, we'll discuss all the different tools you will probably use when automating a process by writing a script.
+After this lesson, you should be able to
+* Use built-in shell program(s)
+* Understand how to use the * wildcard to process many files
+* Use the two different command line channels: redirects and pipes
+* Describe how a for loop works

+We'll now return to our friend Nelle to discuss these things.

+### Using a built-in program

 Now that we know how to work with the shell we can use it to do powerful things by combining lots of small built in programs.